 Let’s be honest!
 Some people are too obsessed with branded products.
 Don’t get me wrong, this isn’t bad at all.
 Brands like Milwaukee and Ingersoll are renowned manufacturers of top-notch power tools.
 But there’s absolutely no concrete rule that non-brand or less familiar brands don’t offer quality products.
 So if you know your thing, brand names can’t delude you.

 Again, if you have got a brand choice for your power tool needs, you can check their cordless ratchets first, to make your future purchases.
-It makes sense because you had good experience with the particular brand.
+It makes sense because you had a good experience with a particular brand.